Waste Connections ramps up automation, fire prevention at new Illinois MRF

 “The tablets help us stay dialed in, have eyes on the problem and be able to control things in the moment,” Kawa says.

 Waste Connections also says its team put a lot of consideration into the equipment and building design as well as fire prevention strategies to further increase safety for its employees.
-According to Jerry Evans, the plant’s maintenance manager, noted the facility’s three major operating areas—the tipping floor, the processing area and the bale storage and warehouse—are segregated and walled off to prevent fires from spreading from one area to another.
+Jerry Evans, the plant’s maintenance manager, notes the facility’s three major operating areas—the tipping floor, the processing area and the bale storage and warehouse—are segregated and walled off to prevent fires from spreading from one area to another.

 “Waste Connections has flipped the thinking that people should protect machines,” Evans says.
 “They’ve designed this system so the machines protect the people.”